-NI-RESIST Multistage Centrifugal Pumps consist of multiple stages housing rotating impellers and stationary diffusers.
-The pressure energy change is accomplished as the liquid being pumped surrounds the impeller, and as the impeller rotates it imparts a motion to the liquid.
-The diffuser's function is to change some of the high-velocity energy into pressure energy.
+NI-RESIST Multistage Centrifugal Pumps consist of multiple stages of housing rotating impellers and stationary diffusers.
+The pressure energy changes as the liquid being pumped surrounds the impeller, and the impeller rotates and moves the liquid.
+The diffuser changes some of the high-velocity energy into pressure energy.

 Due to the limited well casing diameter of most applications, the head developed by an individual stage is relatively low.
-This requires stages to be stacked together to meet the lift requirements for various applications.
+Stages must be stacked together to meet the lift requirements for various applications.
 By changing the number of vanes, geometry, and diameter of the impeller and diffuser, different flow rates can be achieved.

 A centrifugal pump should be operated within the recommended capacity range.
 If operated outside its designated rate, the pump can go into up or down thrust, which may result in excessive wear of the thrust washers.
 These ranges vary with different pumps.